 In the last couple of years, BIBA has become aware of the need for its members to understand technology better and to improve collaboration between brokers and technology companies.
 A BIBA Innovation Working Group was set up in 2017, drawing together representatives from brokers, technology companies and includes myself representing Instech London.
 The working group has three goals.
 The first is to demystify innovation, defining terms such as AI, blockchain, machine learning and other emerging technology in ways the incumbent can understand.
 The second workstream is to help technology companies talking to brokers and the third to assist brokers in finding technology companies to work with.
 Strong progress is being made in all areas.
 Look out for more news in the next few months.

 The support for start-ups and innovation by such a wide range of organisations as the types represented here is one of the UK’s greatest assets.
 Formal collaboration and funding exist alongside a deeply connected and frequently altruistic network of individuals.
 We’ve been delighted at Instech London to support so many companies and individuals, both directly, and through chance meetings that have occurred at our events.
-Registration is now open for our next event "Getting Insurtech Funding in 2018" back at the Steelyard on 19th March.
-See you there?
+Registration is now open for our next event "Getting Insurtech Funding in 2018"